-It is also the responsibility of the consumer with a food allergy to take extra precautions when purchasing and consuming foods.
+It is also the consumer’s responsibility with a food allergy to take extra precautions when purchasing and consuming foods.

 Keep your child with a food allergy save by informing all relevant parties like caregivers, friends, family and schools.
 It is also important to educate your child about his/her conditions.

-You are welcome to leave a comment in the comment section or contact us if you have any questions by completing the form below.
+You are welcome to leave a comment in the comment section or contact us if you have any questions.